chilin89117/MS12-23-Payments/README.md

   - Replaces `create-order` route with `create-checkout` route
     - `create-checkout` route is placed in `app.js` to avoid csrf token error
   - Creates order, submits payment data to Stripe, clears cart, displays orders page
+---
+### 10. Updates 5/2/2019
+- Add descending `createdAt` sort order to `'/'`, `'/products'`, and `'/admin/products'` routes
+- Add `deleted` field to `Product` model with default `false`
+  - Only products with `{deleted: false}` are shown
+  - Set to `true` when product is deleted by user
+  - Product is not deleted from database so it can be used to generate invoices in the future
+- Throw an error when attempting to view/edit deleted product through URL